Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Signals visible in this clip include:

-• Vocalization toward the trigger
+• vocalizing toward the trigger

-• High tension in the body
+• high tension in the body

-• Difficulty disengaging
+• difficulty disengaging

-• Slower recovery while the trigger remains present
+• slower recovery while the trigger remains present

-• Gradual softening once focus returns
+• gradual softening once focus returns

 What matters here isn’t handling the moment perfectly.

-The video examples on this page are meant to help you notice more — not memorize signals or get things “right.”
+The video examples on this page are meant to help you notice more.

 If you’d like something quieter and steadier to return to when you’re unsure, there’s also a short written guide available.